-CBIC vide Notification No. 40/2017-C.T. dated 13.10.2017 had originally exempted the provision in respect of payment of tax on advances in respect of supply of goods to the registered person having turnover to the tune of ₹ 1.50 crores.
-However, this benefit was extended to all registered persons whose turnover exceeded the above referred turnover vide Notification No. 66/2017-C.T. dated 15.11.2017.
+CBIC vide Notification No. 40/2017-C.T. dated 13.10.2017 had originally exempted the provision requiring payment of tax on advances in respect of the supply of goods for registered persons having a turnover of up to ₹1.50 crores and who had not opted for the composition scheme.
+This benefit was later extended to all registered persons except person opted for the composition scheme, regardless of their turnover, vide Notification No. 66/2017-C.T. dated 15.11.2017.
+However, this exemption does not apply to registered persons making supplies of specified actionable claims, as defined in clause (102A) of Section 2 of the CGST Act, 2017, as per the Notification No. 50/2023 - Central Tax, dated 29-9-2023.